rabelenda/wiremock/docs/source/verifying.rst

 .. _journal-capacity:
     By default all requests are stored in memory.
 This is not always the desired approach: if the stubbed service is under heavy load of requests, memory will increase linearly until filled up by requests records.
     These kind of scenarios are probable when running WireMock in standalone, so for this purpose exists the parameter --journal-capacity.
-Setting it to 0 will totally disable requests recording.
+Setting it to 0 will totally disable requests recording, and running any request verification will fail with JournalDisabledException.
     On the other hand by setting it to a value X greater than 0, WireMock will only hold the last X requests.
 Be aware that this parameter will affect any verification of requests, as the following described ones.